UNE Internal Funding Scheme (UNE IFS)

 • Grants will be allocated a project code (research funding account) by the central Research Finance team with a budget equal to the value of the award.
 All expenditure against this project code will be subject to University financial delegations and the availability of funds in the account.

-• If a grantee leaves the University, unexpended funds are to be returned to Research Services for possible reallocation.
+• If a grantee leaves the University, and as soon as their notice of resignation is announced, all unexpended funds are to be returned to the DVCR portfolio for possible reallocation.

-• Funds will be awarded and allocated to the relevant project code in December 2023 for use from January 2024.
-Funds must be expended within 12 months, i.e. by end December 2024.
+• Funds will be awarded and allocated to the relevant project code in December 2024 for use from January 2025.
+Funds must be expended within 12 months, i.e., by end December 2025.
 If an extension to the project period is required, the grantee should seek approval from the DVCR via email to the Grants team (grants@une.edu.au), who will notify the grantee of the outcome.

 • Any equipment purchased through a UNE IFS grant remains the property of UNE and cannot be transferred to another institution.